telerik/blazor-docs/components/window/overview.md

 The Window component is of type `Telerik.Blazor.Components.Window.TelerikWindow` and exposes several properties and methods that let you control its state.
 The most important ones are the `Visible` property that lets you control whether it is shown on the initial view render, and the `Show` and `Close` methods that control its visibility programmatically.

->caption Store a reference to a Telerik Window, open and close it programmatically
+>caption Store a reference to a Telerik Window, open and close it programmatically through methods

 ````CSHTML
 @using Telerik.Blazor.Components.Window